 Elementary school mathematics curricula focus on arithmetic, and bright students typically do well at this with little or no effort.
-This frequently leads to poor study habits.
-The IMACS program is designed specifically to develop logical and critical thinking in talented students, dramatically increasing their problem-solving skills.
+This frequently leads to poor study habits and a fixed mindset, rather than the growth mindset cultivated by IMACS.
+Our program is designed specifically to develop logical and critical thinking in talented students, dramatically increasing their problem-solving skills.

-No. IMACS welcomes students of varying math abilities.
+No. IMACS welcomes students of varying math abilities, and since students are placed according to ability, we are able to ensure that each child is enrolled in a level that is both challenging and fun.
 While we are not a tutoring service and do not review concepts taught in schools, we do teach logical reasoning skills that help all students become better thinkers and problem solvers.
-Our highly-trained instructors give lots of encouragement and make classes fun for everyone.
-No matter what level a student starts in at IMACS, our goal is to help them grow by developing skills beyond what traditional schools offer.
+Our highly-trained instructors give a lot of encouragement and make classes fun for everyone.
+No matter the level in which students begin, our goal at IMACS is to help them grow by developing skills beyond what traditional schools offer.

 Yes!
 And not just in mathematics.
 By demonstrating to a bright child that using his or her intellect is fun, and by providing a variety of problem-solving techniques and reasoning skills, IMACS has a positive impact on a child’s school performance.